experimentalpolitics/immigration/material/design.md

 ## Treatment Overview

 - **Basic design:** 3-arm (choice/assigned + control)
-    - _Treatment (choice/assigned):_ Before being able to view their contents, participants are either asked to choose between a Fox News or MSNBC tweet, or they are randomly assigned to one of them.
-In any case, the content of the tweet is held constant.
-After reading the tweet, participants are asked to read the full article linked in the tweet.
+    - _Treatment (choice/assigned):_ Participants are either asked to choose whether they would like to view a tweet by Fox News or MSNBC (_choice condition_), or they are randomly assigned to one of them (_assigned condition_).
+The Tweet links to a news story about the positive economic impact of legal immigration to the US.
+After viewing the tweet, participants are asked to read the full article.
+Irrespective of the source (Fox News or MSNBC), the content of the tweet is held constant.
-    - _Control condition:_ skip tweet & full story
+    - _Control condition:_ Skip tweet & full story

 - **Outcome measures:**
-    - Do participants try to click on the tweet? (i.e., multiple clicks)
+    - Do participants try to click on the tweet?
     - How much time do participants spend viewing the tweet?
-    - How much time do participants spend on the full article?
+    - How much time do participants spend reading the full article?
     - Basic comprehension / attention check.
+    - Attitudes towards article, sharing with others?
     - Attitudes towards immigration (see post-treatment section).
     - Trust in news sources (see post-treatment section).